ndiconti/plebnet-setup/setup.md

 ![fork](./images/4.jpg)

-Here is mine Niko48 @ndiconti.
-You should see both under your remote `Repositories` tab.
+Here is what my Github looks like below.
+You should see both forks under your remote `Repositories` tab.

 ![images](./images/1.jpg)